Dragon8029/100-days-of-code/myLog.md

 Today's Progress: Working on getting a lightbox modal window to work for the images portfolio on my project.
 Still need to get some styling elements done on the modal window, but it's coming together nicely.

 Thoughts: More goes into a web page than I thought...

+Day 63: February 25, 2018

+Today's Progress: Added all the photos to the thumbnail chooser, and modal window.
+Moved page over to github pages, but some of the photo links broke.

+Thoughts: Lots of ups and downs with coding.